 Coca-Cola: What’s Happening?

 People are drinking a lot less soda pop in favor of water as they attempt to be more health-conscious.
 In the U.S. during 2017, both Coke and Pepsi brands declined by volume — a key indicator of product demand — whereas brands like Aquafina and Poland Springs increased, according to Beverage Digest’s annual report.
-Overall last year, carbonated drinks experienced a 1.3 percent loss by volume and bottled water saw growth of 6.2 percent.

 In 2018, Coca-Cola rebranded Diet Coke with new, slimmer cans and enticing flavors such as feisty cherry and ginger lime.
 Its marketing strategy paid off.
 In 2018’s second quarter, the Coca-Cola Company surpassed estimates for quarterly sales and profit due to more sales of sodas targeted at health-conscious consumers, like its Zero Sugar option and new Diet Coke line, according to Reuters.
 The company is also investing in non-soda brands, like Kobe Bryant’s BodyArmor.